How selling gold from St Andrews by post works

 What kind of gold and silver comes to us from St Andrews?

 St Andrews is a coastal town in Fife, known for its ancient university, its cathedral ruins and its long association with golf.
+It is a settled town on the east coast of Scotland with the household gold of generations in its homes.
+People in St Andrews sell gold and silver by post, UK-wide, with no shop visit needed.

 From towns like this we tend to see inherited family jewellery, single earrings and broken chains, and the occasional gold coin or piece of hallmarked silver kept from an earlier generation.